top of page

 Assessing the Damage

-Before starting any repairs, it’s essential to thoroughly assess the damage from the heavy rains.
-Walk along the entire driveway and look for areas where soil and gravel have been washed away.
+Before starting any repairs, it’s essential to thoroughly assess the damage caused by the heavy rains.
+Walk along the entire driveway and look for areas where soil and gravel have washed away.
 Pay attention to signs of significant erosion, potholes, or unstable sections.
 For instance, if you notice a part of the driveway has slumped by 3 inches or more, this needs immediate attention.

 Gathering Necessary Tools and Materials